agaSiddhi/Hara-Bhara-Nivesh/README.md

 ### Components:

-1. **ESG Score Calculation Algorithm:**
+1. **SRI Score Calculation Algorithm:**
-   The platform utilizes a sophisticated algorithm to compute the Environmental, Social, and Governance (ESG) scores of companies by scraping articles available on the web.
-Investors gain valuable insights into companies with the highest ESG scores, enabling them to make conscious investment decisions.
+   The platform utilizes a sophisticated algorithm to compute the score based on factors like Environmental Sustainability, Clean Energy and moral practices of companies by scraping articles available on the web.
+Investors gain valuable insights into companies with the highest SRI (Socially Responsible Investing) scores, enabling them to make conscious investment decisions.
 Additionally, investors can access detailed information about these companies, including price and score histories, facilitating informed investment choices.

 2. **Portfolio Analysis and Optimization:**
    Investors have the ability to upload their external portfolios and analyze them to gain insights.
 The platform offers suggestions on optimizing portfolios to enhance their overall sustainability score.
 Users can set targets and receive personalized recommendations on investment opportunities aligned with their preferences to achieve their set objectives.